pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_message-actions.md

 ```

 ### Returns
-PNAddMessageActionResult:
+PNAddMessageActionResult with:
 - type (String): Message action type.
 - value (String): Message action value.
-- uuid (String): Publisher of the message action.
+- uuid (String): Publisher UUID of the message action.
-- actionTimetoken (String): Timestamp when the action was created.
+- actionTimetoken (String): Timetoken when the action was created.
 - messageTimetoken (Long): Timetoken of the message the action belongs to.

 #### PNMessageAction